sebkur/javadoc-ng/README.md

 ## What do I gain by using javadoc-ng?

-* Get a modern, decent layout
+* A modern, decent layout
-* Enable search for projects that don't have that feature enabled / still use an old JDK's javadoc (pre Java 9)
+* Search for projects that don't have that feature enabled / still use an old JDK's javadoc (pre Java 9)
-* Enable fuzzy search using ngrams, get results even with lazy typing (for example, search for [spitter](https://javadocng.mobanisto.com/guava-29.0/search?q=spitter) in Guava and still find Splitter)
+* Fuzzy search using ngrams; results even with lazy typing (for example, search for [spitter](https://javadocng.mobanisto.com/guava-29.0/search?q=spitter) in Guava and still find Splitter)
-* Enable source code view for projects that do not enable that in their docs
+* Source code view for projects that do not enable it in their docs
 * Code highlighting in source code view (Compare [classic](https://guava.dev/releases/29.0-jre/api/docs/src-html/com/google/common/base/Splitter.html) to [javadoc-ng](https://javadocng.mobanisto.com/guava-29.0/src-html/com/google/common/base/Splitter.html))

-* The development has really just begun, so you can shape the features it supports and get your documentation to look the way you want it to.
+The development has really just begun, so you can shape the features it supports and get your documentation to look the way you want it to.
 We're looking for any open source project interested in this and we're happy to let your needs guide the next steps of development.

 ## How does it work?